 Comment

 This instruction may be used as a preliminary instruction if the court decides to provide a written set of preliminary instructions at the beginning of the trial that the jurors are permitted to keep with them.
-In the final set of instructions, the court should substitute Instruction 1.3.
+In the final set of instructions, the court should substitute Instruction 1.3 (Duty of Jury (Court Reads Instructions At The Beginning Of Trial But Does Not Provide Written Copies)).

 1.3 Duty of Jury (Court Reads Instructions at the Beginning of Trial but Does Not Provide Written Copies)